IBM/teaching-your-monolith-to-dance/docs/operational-modernization/README.md

 - The base image for our application image is `ibmcom/websphere-traditional`, which is the [official image](https://github.com/WASdev/ci.docker.websphere-traditional) for traditional WAS Base in container.
 The tag `9.0.5.0-ubi` indicates the version of WAS and that this image is based on Red Hat's Universal Base Image (UBI).
 We recommend using UBI images.

+- We need to copy everything that the application needs into the container.
+So we copy the db2 drivers which are referenced in the wsadmin jython script.

 - Specify a password for the wsadmin user at `/tmp/PASSWORD`.
 This is optional.
 A password will be automatically generated if one is not provided.
-This password can be used to login to Admin Console (for debugging purposes only).
+This password can be used to login to Admin Console (should be for debugging purposes only).

-- We need to copy everything that the application needs into the container.
-So we copy the db2 drivers which are referenced in the wsadmin jython script.

 - We copy `cosConfig.py` jython script and the `app-update.props` file into `/work/config/` folder, so they are run during container creation.